bizz84/dart-course-materials/README.md

 11. The equality operator and the `covariant` keyword
 12. **Exercise**: Implement the + and * operators
 13. Overriding `hashCode` an the Equatable package
+14. Using classes with generics
+15. Composition vs inheritance
+16. Factory constructors
+17. Serialization (to and from JSON)
+18. Cloning objects with `copyWith`
+19. The cascade operator
+20. Wrap Up

 ### 13. Mixins & Extensions